captncrushh/ME405-Term_Project/README.md

 ### Hardware
 ### Wiring Diagram
 To see a more detailed version of the Nucleo Pinouts click here -> [X](https://os.mbed.com/platforms/ST-Nucleo-L476RG/#microcontroller-features) <br/>
-Here is the pin connections in table format:
+Here is the pin connections in table format below!
 ![image](https://github.com/user-attachments/assets/554a8914-a075-42b0-800b-c046ddf610f1)
 ![circuit](https://github.com/user-attachments/assets/f66a9238-a684-49f4-97ae-08b2e2db9ae0) <br/>